dunhamsteve/newt/README.md

 The raw syntax is `Raw`.
 This is elaborated to `Tm`.
 There is a top level context and a context during checking.
 The top level context uses names, and type checking uses deBruijn indices for `Tm` and levels for `Val`.
-For compilation, this is converted to `CExp`, which works out how arity and closures will work, and then `JSExp` which is javascript AST.
+For compilation, this is converted to `CExp`, which works out how arity and closures will work, and then into `JSExp` which is javascript AST.

 I have `Let` in the core language.
 Partly because I'd like this to make it into javascript (only compute once), but also because it's being leveraged by the casetree stuff.
+The `where` clauses are turned into `LetRec` and locally defined functions, so I'm punting the lambda-lifting to javascript for now.

-I also have `Case` in the core language.
+`Case` is in the core language `Tm` and it can appear anywhere in the syntax tree.

 ## Case Tree

-I've got no idea what I'm doing here.
-I worked off of Jesper Cockx "Elaborating Dependent (Co)pattern Matching", leaving out codata for now.
-I've now added matching primitives, requiring a default case.
-When splitting on inductive types it will break out all of the remaining cases and doesn't emit a default case.
+This is inspired by Jesper Cockx "Elaborating Dependent (Co)pattern Matching".
+I've left off codata for now, and I'm trying to do indexes on the types rather than having explicit equalities as arguments.
+I've also added matching on primitives, which require a default case.
+And when matching on inductive types, I collect the unmentioned, but relevant constructors into a single default case.
+This greatly improved performance and reduced the size of the emitted code.

 I'm essentially putting the constraints into the environment like `let`.
 This is a problem when stuff is already in `Val` form.
 Substitution into types in the context is done via quote/eval.
 I plan to revisit this.

-I intend to add the codata / copatterns from the paper, but haven't gotten to that yet.

 ## Evaluation